deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16259/index.md

 > </details>

-> This table shows the quantitative results of 4D reconstruction comparing the proposed method to TotalRecon on several metrics, including depth accuracy and LPIPS.
+> This table presents a quantitative evaluation of the 4D reconstruction performance of the proposed method and compares it with the single-video and multi-video versions of TotalRecon, using metrics such as DepthAcc (for all pixels, foreground, and background) and LPIPS.

 {{< table-caption >}}